IbraTech04/DriveClonrPro/Readme.md

 5. Complete filesize support
     - Unlike its predecessor, DriveClonrPro supports cloning files of any size - Specifically exported Google Workspace documents.
 Whereas DriveClonr would have failed at cloning the file, DriveClonrPro is able to use export links to bypass the export limit and clone the file.

+6. Maximum File Size Bypass
+    - DriveClonrPro is able to bypass the maximum file size limit for exporting Google Workspace documents through the API.
+This means that you can clone files of any size, as long as they are Google Workspace documents.
+This is a feature that I wanted to add to DriveClonr, but I never got around to it.
+I'm glad to finally be able to implement it.

+7. Complete Multithreading Support
+    - DriveClonrPro is able to clone files in parallel, meaning that it can clone multiple files at once.
+This makes the cloning process a lot faster, especially for large files.
+This is a feature that I wanted to add to DriveClonr, but I never got around to it.
+I'm glad to finally be able to implement it.

 ## Planned Features